Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Checkout/API/API-Only.md

 - **tokens:** responsible for decrypting captured card details and then generating a token based on a payment session.

 <!-- theme: info -->
 > A `sessionId` is a nonce token obtained from a security credentials request.
-It is used as the _PaymentSession_ in Checkout API integrations to submit a transaction to our application.
+It is used as the _PaymentSession_ in [Checkout integrations](?path=docs/Online-Mobile-Digital/Checkout/Checkout.md) to submit a transaction to our application.
 The `sessionId` expires once it goes out to the processor or after 30 minutes of it's generation, whichever comes first.

 ---